aptech/docs/docs/data-management/data-cleaning.rst

 |                    |Is Not Missing    |                    |Is Not Missing    |
 +--------------------+------------------+--------------------+------------------+

+To implement any of these filtering options:

-1. Select the variable to filter on.
+1. Select the variable to filter on from the **Variable** name drop-down list on the **Filter** tab.
-2. Select the operation.
+2. Select the desired operation from the **Operation** drop-down list.
-3. Depending on the operation, either enter a value or select one from the dropdown.
+3. Depending on the operation, either enter or select a value in the **Value** combo box.
 4. Click the `+` button to add the filter.
 5. Either **Apply** your changes or add another filter.

 Filter based on partial string match
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. figure:: ../_static/images/data-cleaning-filter-contains-buick.jpg

 Filter based numeric value
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^